-GCSE results are well above the national average (in 2016, 63% of students achieved five or more A to C grades, including maths and English).
+GCSE results are well above the national average (in 2017, 74% of students achieved 9 to 4 grades, including maths and English).

 Key Stage 3 is taught over two years and Key Stage 4 is taught over three years, to increase opportunities for success for students aged 14 and over.